Overview of degenerative changes in the spine

-Degenerative changes in the spine manifest themselves in several ways, and the combination of these occurrences can lead to more serious and painful problems.
-Every person will exhibit these changes to some extent as they age, with most occurrences becoming an issue in a person’s 40s or 50s.
-Whether or not age-related changes have affected you yet, you might still be asking yourself, “What are degenerative changes in the spine?”
+Degenerative changes in the spine happen in different ways and the combination of these occurrences can lead to more serious and painful problems.
+Every person will experience some extent of deterioration as they age, with changes accelerating in a person’s 40s or 50s.
+Whether or not age-related changes have affected you yet, you might still be asking yourself exactly what degenerative changes in the spine are.

-- Degenerative disc disease (DDD) – Degenerative disc disease, although not actually a disease, is one of the most common degenerative changes in the spine.
+- Degenerative disc disease (DDD).
+This condition is one of the most common degenerative changes in the spine.
 It is characterized by the breakdown of spinal disc cartilage.
-Eventually, a disc bulge or rupture can exert pressure on a nerve root, or the thinning of discs can cause vertebrae to move closer together and pinch nerve tissue.
-Factors such as aging, general wear and tear and poor lifestyle choices can contribute to DDD.
+Eventually, a disc bulge or rupture can compress a nerve root.
+The thinning of discs can also cause vertebra to move closer together and pinch nerve tissue.
+Factors such as aging, general strain on the body and poor lifestyle choices can contribute to DDD.

-- Osteoarthritis – Osteoarthritis is the most frequently diagnosed form of arthritis and is also known as degenerative arthritis or degenerative joint disease.
-Spinal osteoarthritis generally occurs in the lower back, or lumbar region, but can also develop in the cervical (neck) and thoracic (mid-back) regions.
-As cartilage wears away on the facet joints of the spine, it can lead to pain, inflammation and bone spurs.
-The spine loses flexibility and stiffens.
+- Osteoarthritis.
+This is the most frequently diagnosed form of arthritis and is also known as degenerative joint disease.
+Spinal osteoarthritis usually occurs in the lumbar (lower) region but can also develop in the cervical (upper) and thoracic (middle) regions.
+As cartilage wears away on the facet joints of the spine, it can lead to pain, inflammation and bone spurs, which are bony growths.

-- Spinal stenosis – This is the narrowing of the spinal canal, which can lead to pinched nerves.
-Pain, numbness, tingling and weakness can occur.
-In severe cervical (neck) cases, where the spinal cord in the neck is compressed, the whole body weakens and paralysis may develop.
+- Spinal stenosis.
+This is the narrowing of the spinal canal, which can be caused by a number of factors, including DDD and osteoarthritis.
+This narrowing can lead to pinched nerves and accompanying symptoms of pain, numbness, tingling and muscle weakness.
+In the most severe cases, where the upper spinal cord is compressed, the whole body weakens and paralysis may develop.

 If you’re experiencing neck and back pain, it may be due to degenerative changes in the spine.
-Consult your physician about the many conservative treatments available, such as rest, hot/cold application, physical therapy and various medications.
-If these treatments do not relieve your pain and other symptoms, contact the orthopedic experts at Laser Spine Institute today to learn more about our minimally invasive procedures that can help you find relief from neck and back pain.
+Consult your doctor for a diagnosis and recommendation of the many conservative treatments available, such as core-strengthening exercises, chiropractic manipulation, physical therapy, muscle relaxants and pain medications.
+If these treatments do not relieve your pain and other symptoms, contact Laser Spine Institute today to learn more about our minimally invasive procedures that can help you find relief from neck and back pain.